- Email: firstname.lastname@example.org

-Miguel Gutierrez is a choreographer, music artist, writer, visual artist, educator, podcaster, community advocate/agitator, and Feldenkrais Method practitioner living on Lenape/Canarsie land in the area referred to as Brooklyn, NY.
+Miguel Gutierrez is a choreographer, music artist, writer, visual artist, educator, podcaster, community advocate/agitator, and Feldenkrais Method practitioner who has spent the last 25 years living on Lenape/Canarsie land in the area referred to as Brooklyn, NY.
 His work creates irreverent and empathetic spaces outside traditional discourse.
 He has been presented internationally in venues such as REDCAT, Showbox LA, Los Angeles Performance Practice, Wexner Center for the Arts, Walker Art Center, Centre Pompidou, Festival Universitario de Colombia, Centre National du Danse, Brooklyn Academy of Music, New York Live Arts, the Kitchen, American Realness, and the 2014 Whitney Biennial.
 He has received support from Dance NYC/Dance Advance Fund, MAP, New England Foundation for the Arts’ National Dance Project, National Performance Network, and Creative Capital.
 He has received fellowships from the Guggenheim Foundation, United States Artists, New York Foundation for the Arts, and Foundation for Contemporary Arts.
 He has a Franky Award from the PRELUDE Festival, and he has received four New York Dance and Performance “Bessie” Awards.
 He was a 2016 Doris Duke Artist.

 His work is discussed and featured in Performance Now: Live Art for the Twenty-First Century by Roselee Goldberg (Thames & Hudson, 2018), The Choreographic by Jenn Joy (MIT Press, 2014), I want to understand what is happening to me by Amanda Hamp (TDR, 2016), and All the Possible Variations and Positions by Ryan Davis (Theater Magazine, 2015).
 He has also contributed essays to A Life in Dance (ed.
 Rebecca Stenn and Fran Kirmser, CreateSpace, 2017) and In Terms of Performance: A Keywords Anthology (ed.
 Shannon Jackson and Paula Marincola, The Pew Center & UC Berkeley, 2016).
-His book of performance texts, When You Rise Up (2009), is available from 53rd State Press, and his essay “Does Abstraction Belong to White People” is one of the most viewed writings at BOMB magazine online.
+His book of performance texts, When You Rise Up (2009), is available from 53rd State Press and his 2018 essay “Does Abstraction Belong to White People” is one of the most viewed writings at BOMB magazine online.